Harvey Weinstein Will Turn Himself In To Police On Criminal Charges

 The sexual assault incident stems from a 2004 meeting with actress Lucia Evans, who alleges that the movie producer forced her to perform oral sex on him, Mueller said.

-Allegations against Weinstein, long whispered in the industry, first came to public light in October, when a New York Times story reported that he had sexual harassed female assistants, executives and actresses for decades, settling legal complaints made by at least eight women.
+Allegations against Weinstein, long whispered in the industry, first came to public light in October, when a New York Times story reported that he had sexually harassed female assistants, executives and actresses for decades, settling legal complaints made by at least eight women.

 The mogul was one of the most powerful men in Hollywood, NPR's Ted Robbins reported at the time.